voucherifyio/segmentio-initial-sync/README.md

 `Segment Access Token` and `Space ID`:

 - Login to your Segment.io account.
-- If you have access to Profiles, select `Profiles` from the sidebar on the left, then `Profiles settings`.
+- If you have access to Unify, select `Unify` from the sidebar on the left, then select `Unify settings`.
 - Go to `API access` tab.
 From there, copy your `Space ID` and paste in `.env` file.
 - If you have previously generated a token, you can use it, or generate a new one by clicking: `Generate token`.
 Paste the token into the `.env` file.